Navid200/xDrip/docs/Nightscout/GoogleCloud.md

 ---

+**noip.com sign-up**
 Go to [https://www.noip.com](https://www.noip.com).
 ![](./images/noip.png)
 <br/>

 Sign up if you don't have an account.
 You need to enter your email address, choose a password, and choose a hostname.
 Make a note of all.
+What you see on the last line is what you will need later to set up master xDrip to upload and follower xDrip to follow.
 ![](./images/noipSignup.png)
 <br/>